Line rental guide

 Line rental is the charge levied on broadband providers by Openreach in return for using its network, which is then passed on to you, the customer.
 Line rental is also charged to cover the cost of maintaining the network of copper and fibre cables via which your broadband is supplied.
 Regardless of whether you have an ADSL broadband package or a fibre broadband package, a physical line connects your house to the network, and 'line rental' is the cost of renting and maintaining it.

 Up until 2016, line rental was not included in the advertised price of broadband deals, making the deals appear very cheap.
-Since then, Ofcom has changed the rules and line rental cost is now regularly included in the total price of a broadband package, although some providers still show it as a separate charge.
+Since then, Ofcom has changed the rules and line rental cost is now included in the total price of a broadband package.

 Can I get broadband without line rental?

 Virgin Media broadband only

 Virgin Media has its own network of cables and therefore has no need to use the Openreach network.
 As a result, it can offer broadband both with and without a phone line, with speeds ranging from 50Mbps to 1Gbps.
-Unfortunately, at the time of writing, Virgin Media charges almost double for its broadband-only deals compared to its equivalent broadband with phone deals, so if your wish to not pay line rental is driven by a desire to save money, then this is not a particularly useful option.
+Unfortunately, Virgin Media charges more for its broadband-only deals compared to its equivalent broadband with phone deals, so if your wish to not pay line rental is driven by a desire to save money, then this is not a particularly useful option.

-Most fibre broadband services are what is known as fibre to the cabinet (or FTTC), whereby fibre cables lead into your local street cabinet but the remaining distance from the cabinet to your home is connected by copper telephone wires.
-In contrast, Fibre to the Premises broadband (or FTTP) enables a pure fibre connection that goes straight into your home, with no need for copper.
+Most fibre broadband services are what is known as ‘fibre to the cabinet’ (or FTTC), whereby fibre cables lead into your local street cabinet but the remaining distance from the cabinet to your home is connected by copper telephone wires.
+In contrast, Fibre to the Premises broadband (or FTTP) enables a full fibre connection that goes straight into your home, with no need for copper.